-Dianne K. Salerni lives in Chester County, Pennsylvania with her husband, Bob, her two daughters, Gabrielle and Gina — when they’re not at college — and her mischievous cats, Luna and Merlin.
+Dianne K. Salerni lives in Chester County, Pennsylvania with her husband, Bob and her mischievous cats, Luna and Merlin.
 She graduated from St. Mark’s High School in Wilmington, Delaware and attended the University of Delaware and the University of Pennsylvania before taking a job teaching in the Avon Grove School District.
 She taught fourth and fifth grade there for 25 years.

 Now retired from teaching, Dianne spends her free time hanging around creepy cemeteries and climbing 2000 year-old pyramids in the name of book research.
 She loves visiting the Pocono Mountains of Pennsylvania, especially to ski.
 Since the death of her family’s beloved German Shepherd, Sorcia, she has been volunteering at her local rescue animal center, CompAnimals, walking dogs and taking them on outings.

 Working on a book report or class project?
 Check out my FAQ (Frequently Asked Questions) Page for more information!